COME TO WASHINGTON DC

-Seminars in political economy, legal history, and international relations with professors from Georgetown and George Mason.
-Public policy briefings at think tanks across the political spectrum.
-Foreign policy and defence briefings at the Pentagon and the CIA.
-‘Chatham House Rules’ with senators, congressmen, and political staffers.
+Seminars in political economy, public policy, law, international relations, and US legal and political history with professors from Georgetown and George Mason.
+Public policy briefings at think tanks across the political spectrum and from officials at national or multinational institutions, such as the World Bank or the IMF.

-Our Gap Year courses attract some of the brightest young minds in the world, who all come together to collaborate on a journey of intellectual humility.
-Together, you’ll get to explore the exciting and vibrant cities of Oxford, Princeton, and Washington D.C.
+Our Visiting Scholars Program attracts some of the brightest young minds in the world, who all come together to collaborate on a journey of intellectual humility.
+Together, you’ll get to explore the exciting and vibrant city of Washington D.C.

 We can introduce you to other opportunities to make the rest of your Gap Year extraordinary, after you finish our programme.
 Previous students have moved on to a wide range of exciting activities.
 One went on to do economic research for an operation set up by the University of Oxford; another researched and wrote an academic article for the magazine Economic Affairs; several have spent the remainder of their Gap Year working for British, American and Swiss investment banks and hedge funds.
 We have organised invitations for internships in New York, Washington D.C., London, Milan and Nairobi.
 Our own internship programme runs from January to June each year.

 Your connection with the John Locke Institute doesn't come to a close when you head off to university.
 We organise alumni events and reunions in New York, Chicago, Boston, London and Oxford from time to time, and we count it as a point of pride that so many of our students stay in touch for many years after finishing.